LKotlinska/CloudOps/README.md

 3. Copy the content from the .env.example file and paste it in your .env file.
 Then update the .env file with your credentials.

 4. Next you need to generate an APP-KEY.
-KEY:generate puts APP_KEY in .env wich is necessary for Laravel encryption.
+KEY:generate puts APP_KEY in .env which is necessary for Laravel encryption.
 ```php artisan key:generate```

 5. Create a new MySQL database.